Parking Regulations for Hanover Crescent Enclosure

 Allocation of Resident Permits

-The committee first established a Basic Criterion for the issue of Resident Parking Permits in 2006 and there is no change in this issue of the Regulations:
+The committee first established a Basic Criterion for the issue of Resident Parking Permits in 2006.
+In this edition there is a change to the Basic Criterion to make a special arrangement for House No 23/24.

-- Each of the houses numbered 1 to 24 will be entitled to up to two Resident Parking Permits and each Lodge to one Resident Parking Permit, totalling 50.
+Each of the houses numbered 1 to 22 is assigned up to two Resident Parking Permits.

 Resident Permit Display

 Resident Permits should be affixed inside the front or rear window or otherwise prominently displayed.
-The registration number on the Permit must be clearly visible from outside the vehicle and not obscured in any way or displayed behind tinted glass.
+The registration number and date of expiry on the Permit must be clearly visible from outside the vehicle and not obscured in any way or displayed behind tinted glass.

 Visitor Permits

-One resident from each separate dwelling i.e. house or flat within an original house, may also apply for 1 (one) Visitor Permit.
-Each Visitor Permit will display the House/Flat number of the resident and proof of residency may be required.
+One resident from each separate dwelling i.e. house or flat within an original house, occupied an a long term basis, may also apply for one Visitor Permit.
+Proof of residency may be required and residents will pay a small fee for the cost of the Permit.
+Each Visitor Permit will display the House/Flat number of the resident.
 When used, it should be displayed prominently in the visiting vehicle with the Permit Number clearly visible.

 Residents are expected to use the Visitor Permit solely for its intended use i.e. to facilitate the parking of a vehicle of a visiting tradesman, a visiting friend/relative, use of a courtesy car, etc for a short period measured in days rather than weeks.

-Abuse of a Visitor Permit will risk it being invalidated and the offending vehicle issued with a PCN.
-The offending resident will also risk having the right to a Visitor Permit being withdrawn for a minimum period of three months.
+Abuse of a Visitor Permit will risk it being invalidated and withdrawn and the offending vehicle issued with a PCN.
 Visitor Permits may be ‘loaned’ to neighbours for short periods of time but the care and use of the Visitor Permit will remain the responsibility of the resident to whom it was originally issued.

 The Resident/Vehicle Permit Register